HaiderAli2027/100DaysOfPython-Dr.Angela-Yu/README.md

-# Web Development Journey 🚀
+# 100 Days Of Python By Angela Yu:

-A professional and minimalist repository documenting my progress and projects from the **Complete Web Development Bootcamp**.
+A professional and minimalist repository documenting my progress and projects from the **100 Days Of Python Bootcamp**.
 This repository contains all the code, exercises, and projects I've built while learning full-stack web development.

 ## 📚 Topics Covered